sagemath/sagewiki_to_gh-2022-10-10/fpsac19.md

 = Free and Practical Software for Algebraic Combinatorics =

-International SageMath Workshop on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics
+International Workshop on '''F'''ree and '''P'''ractical '''S'''oftware for '''A'''lgebraic '''C'''ombinatorics

+All software are welcome: GAP, SageMath, Maple, Mathematica, ..., (with a preference for open source).

 Dates: July 8-12, 2019